Hossein Salami: Career

 Our information on all of the hits is not complete yet but on that part of the hits that we have accurate, documented and field-related reports show that this operation has been carried out with a success that exceeded the expectation.

-One Israeli-Bedouin civilian was critically injured by shrapnel, and 31 others were treated for minor injuries or post-traumatic stress.
+One Negev Bedouin civilian was critically injured by shrapnel, and 31 others were treated for minor injuries or post-traumatic stress.

 Executive Background

 From 1999 to 2008, Salami served as Deputy Commander of Islamic Revolutionary Guard Corps Aerospace Force, playing key role in Islamic Republic of Iran missile force development.

 Missile Program Development

 He directly supervised ballistic projects including “Shahab-3” and “Qadr” missiles, achieving 2000 km missile range under his command.

 Publications

 His works include book “Deterrence Strategy in Sacred Defense” and article “Missiles’ Role in National Security”.